 This means that you can buy your next used car with confidence and reassurance, check out what our customers are saying about our service...

 Excellent website and service!
 I needed peace of mind before buying a used car for my fiancé.
 Thank you!

 Brilliant company and service!
 I wanted to get a full check on a car I was buying, simple easy and quick 🚙

 Car Reg Checks is informative and accurate.
 A good and reliable service that helped buy the car I wanted.

-Fantastic service, must use!
+Fantastic service, a must use!

 When you are about to spend your hard earned money on a second hand car, this service is a 'must have'.